wp-plugins/widget-logic/readme.txt

 Widget callbacks only get intercepted if the 'widget_content' filter is activated, and much more briefly.
 (A widget's 'callback' is rewired within the 'dynamic_sidebar' function just before the widget is called, by the 'dynamic_sidebar_param' filter, and is restored when the callback function is invoked.)

 = 0.48 =
 Kill some poor coding practices that throws debug notices - thanks to John James Jacoby.
-This is currently the 'last stable release'

 = 0.47 =
 FINALLY tracked down the elusive 'wp_reset_query' option resetting bug.